About Sponsored Projects

 Sponsored Projects Reports and Financial Statements

-The Office of Sponsored Projects works with University employees, external sponsors and subcontractors to achieve funding for research and other scholarly activities and to provide oversight and advice on issues of federal, state, and institutional compliance, laws, and regulations.
-Sponsored Projects assists the university in assuring that maximum public benefit is derived from sponsored projects funding.
+Sponsored Projects at the University of Nevada, Reno (University) works with University employees, external sponsors and subcontractors to achieve funding for research and other scholarly activities and to provide oversight and advice on issues of federal, state and institutional compliance, laws and regulations.
+Sponsored Projects assists the University in assuring that maximum public benefit is derived from sponsored projects funding.

-To use customer service skills and available technology to support and enhance the university's competitiveness and responsiveness to sponsors, faculty and staff and to insure institutional compliance with laws, rules and regulations inherent in sponsored research activities and programs.
-The Office of Sponsored Projects will provide seamless, customer-centered, services in securing and managing sponsored projects.
+To use customer service skills and available technology to support and enhance the University's competitiveness and responsiveness to sponsors, faculty and staff and to ensure institutional compliance with laws, rules and regulations inherent to sponsored research activities and programs.
+Sponsored Projects will provide seamless, customer-centric services in securing and managing sponsored projects.

 Value and Core Principles